cagatayakkus/react-slider-bar/README.md

   ```javascript
   valueHandler={(num) => setValue(Math.round(num))}
   ```
   * PS: setValue does not belong to this project.
-It is just a simple react state hook to show this property.
+It is just a simple react state hook to show a nice use method for this property.

 ## Example